Thinking About Retirement in 2017

 You can’t make a plan for anything without knowing what your goals are.
 When it comes to retirement, this means crunching some numbers to make sure that you have enough saved to be able to live that way that you want to live after you’ve stopped working.
 There are many online calculators that can do the math for you.
 These tools will analyze your projected expenses against your savings to determine how much you need to save.
 Make sure that you look at where your money is invested, how your investments are performing and that you are contributing as much as possible to your accounts to maximize your retirement savings.

 In addition to performing an analysis of your own retirement holdings, you should learn the facts about your accounts and the current law to determine exactly when you can retire and access your money.
 This includes looking at the different retirement savings account options, the rules regarding Social Security benefits, and how you can increase your income by investing in either tax-free or tax-deferred accounts.
+It is also a good idea looking into any federal regulations that may be subject to change.

 Set Aside Some Cash